generation-org/jfsjd-final-project/task-8/README.md

 > #### Test Your Code!
 >
-> Now is a good chance to test your code, open your project on the Java IDE and run the main class on the Application class.
+> Now is a good chance to test your code, open your project on the Java IDE and run the main class within your Application class.
 >
 > **Expected Result**
 > You should see the server is started correctly and no error is shown on the console.